Jesse-Cohen/Separation-Above-Expectation/index.md

 ## **Process Documentation**

-For a more in-depth look at the cleaning, analysis, and modeling process, here is code below:
+For a more in-depth look at the data cleaning, analysis, and modeling process:

 1. **[Data Cleaning](./Notebooks/Data_Cleaning.html)**
 2. **[Feature Analysis and Engineering](./Notebooks/Feature_Analysis_and_Engineering.html)**